Blame the stores for their inconsistent naming schemes.

 fingerprint called a hash.
 There's absolutely no way to turn that back

 into your real info.
-It just means you can't spam the same action multiple times, even with tricks
+It just means you can't recommend the same game multiple times, even with tricks

 like incognito or alt accounts.